thosgood/this-weeks-finds/markdown/201-250/week201.md

-complicated wilderness of fields containing Q but contained in C. First there's a huge infinite thicket of algebraic number fields... and then, there's an ever scarier jungle of fields that contain transcendental numbers like π and e!
+complicated wilderness of fields containing Q but contained in C. First there's a huge infinite thicket of algebraic number fields... and then, there's an ever scarier jungle of fields that contain transcendental numbers like \pi  and e!
 I won't even talk about *that* jungle, it's so dark and scary.
 Physicists usually zip straight past this whole wilderness and work with C.